 This is a nationally recognized training with a certificate that involves hands-on training for disaster preparedness, fire safety, First Aid/CPR/AED, disaster medical operations, light search & rescue, terrorism and other topics.
 Participants will also have the opportunity to network with other trained volunteers in their neighborhoods in preparation for a natural or man-made disaster.

-Training begins on Tuesday, September 13, from 6:00 to 9:00 PM, in the Williamsburg Fire Station classroom, unless otherwise noted, and runs every Tuesday and Thursday evening through September 29, as well as Saturday mornings through October 1.
-The last session on October 1 involves a local disaster exercise in which participants will be involved.
+Training takes place in the Williamsburg Fire Station classroom, unless otherwise noted, and runs every Tuesday and Thursday evening.
+The last session 1 involves a local disaster exercise in which participants will be involved.

 VIRGINIA CORPS is The Commonwealth's adaptation of the CITIZEN CORPS Program, administered by the Virginia Department of Emergency Management